Author Judith Kerr dies aged 95 | DW | 23.05.2019

 At home in her world of books

-Germany is Judith Kerr's favorite place to do author readings.
-She regularly visits her old hometown of Berlin to present her latest book, such as in 2016 (above) with her story "Mr Cleghorn's Seal."
+Germany was Judith Kerr's favorite place to do author readings.
+She regularly visited her old hometown of Berlin to present her books, such as in 2016 (above) with her story "Mr Cleghorn's Seal."
 Despite being over 90 years old, her energy enchanted the literature festival's audience, which included many refugee children.

 -